-We are not prevented from using a fixed monetary penalty or variable monetary penalty or from accepting an enforcement undertaking because we have used this type of enforcement action for a similar previous offence or a different offence.
-A penalty notice or undertaking will specify the time and/or period of an offence to make clear that the same non-compliance occurring at a different time or over a different period is a different offence.
+We are not prevented from using a fixed monetary penalty or variable monetary penalty or from accepting an enforcement undertaking for one offence if we have used this type of enforcement action for a similar (but not the same) previous offence or a different offence.
+A penalty notice or undertaking will specify the time and/or period of an offence, location of the offence and other details of the act or omission that has resulted in an offence being committed.
+This makes it clear that the same non-compliance occurring at a different time or over a different period, or at a different location or involving a different act or omission, is a different offence.